Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

-for $a$ a real positive number \cite{koch_charge-insensitive_2007}.
-An intuitive way to arrive at this result is to note that the Josephson potential term in \cref{eq:hamiltonian-cooper-pair-box} couples charge eigenstates $\ket{n}$.
-This means that, when $\jenergy$ is much larger that the charging part of the Hamiltonian, the energy eigenstates of system will have support over many charge states.
-This implies that a charge measurement (in the form of environmental charge noise for example) cannot sharply determine the energy of the system and so the phase coherence of the state is protected.
-The transmon Hamiltonian is the same as that of the Cooper-pair box just operated in a different parameter regime (see \cref{fig:circuit} for the circuit), {\hat{H}_{\rm T}}
+An intuitive way to understand this resilience to certain errors is to note that the Josephson potential term in \cref{eq:hamiltonian-transmon} couples charge eigenstates $\ket{n}$.
+This means that, in the transmon regime, the energy eigenstates of system will have support over many charge states.
+This implies that a charge measurement (in the form of environmental charge noise, for example) cannot sharply determine the energy of the system and so the phase coherence of the state is protected.

-While the transmon is protected against pure dephasing due to charge noise, it has no such protection against relaxation.
-The lack of protection against relaxation is most readily seen by expressing $\htransmon$ in the charge basis,